-That aside- there’s some upsides to installing vinyl in moderately cold regions (vinyl is more likely to crack under extremely low-temperature conditions- but not under moderate cold).
+That aside- there are some upsides to installing vinyl in moderately cold regions (vinyl is more likely to crack under extremely low-temperature conditions- but not under moderate cold).
 For instance, the material is a good heat insulator, meaning that the floor won’t feel as cold even if you walk on it barefoot.

 Outdoor patios are typically made of vertical support posts that are made of wood.
 Since wood is very susceptible to moisture damage, you need patio flooring that doesn’t absorb moisture.
-Which is why waterproof vinyl floor tiles are usually recommended for patios.
+This is why waterproof vinyl floor tiles are usually recommended for patios.

 1. Composite Wood